pichyj/random-art-prompt-generator/README.md

 # random-art-prompt-generator

 A random art prompt generator that generates a random word for ideas on what to create.
-More words may be added in the html file for more variety and prompts.
+More words may be added in the text file for more variety and prompts.